Vargodl/DVwords-WeekenStrung/README.md

 ...but just one more thing:

 …I, too, continue to hear the Sirens call me to the sea…and to hope that my eventual death, still a lifetime from now, is in its rocking calming sedative rhythmic waving arms—a baptismal transportation to the long beyond.
-Returning and untombing my body into seawater and sending my spirit into space and sky.
-The crashing waves my mourning song and the moon my monument.
+Returning and untombing my body into seawater and sending my spirit into space and sky--the crashing waves my mourning song, the moon my monument.

 ___
 June 21